 Collaborations with 18 industrial companies, several national research institutes and a leading NHS acute Hospital are embedded in the programme to ensure developments have immediate impact on patients.

-Our established and vibrant CDT community consists of more than 40 students working on a variety of challenging projects applying physical science at the biomedical interface and provides a unique and supportive training environment in which to develop.
+Our established and vibrant CDT community consists of 50+ students working on a variety of challenging projects applying physical science at the biomedical interface and provides a unique and supportive training environment in which to develop.

 Applications for programme entry in 2018 are open to students that have or expect to obtain a good 2:1 (Hons) or 1st class degree (or equivalent EU/overseas degree) in Physical Sciences (e.g. Chemistry, Physics, Materials Science), Natural Sciences, Computer Science, Mathematics or Engineering.
 Students who can demonstrate a strong physical science background within a biological or biomedical degree will also be considered.